aosabook/500lines/async-web-server/writeup.md

 There's a couple of things missing in this system though.
 First, as described, there's no mechanism for a server to send updates to a client without that client specifically requesting them.
 Second, there's no identity mechanism, which you need in order to confidently assert that a number of requests come from the same client (or, from the client perspective, to make sure you're making a request from the server you think you're talking to).
 We won't be solving the second problem here; a full session implementation would nudge us up to ~560 lines of code, and we've got a hard limit of 500.

 The second problem is interesting though.
 It's interesting if you've ever wanted to put together multi-user web-applications for whatever reason.
 The simplest base-case is the anonymous chat room.
 Consider the situation where you've got two people entering text into a text-box with the intent that both of them should see each message.
 When Adrian types in a message, you can send him the updated chat room immediately.
-But if Beatrice were to type a message, according to the system we've described above, there's no built-in way to update Adrian's view of the world with that new message.
+But if Beatrice were to type a message, according to the system we've described above, there's no built-in way to update Adrian's view of the world with that new message until he makes another request.
 What you want to be able to do is to push messages from the server at Adrian without him having to take any deliberate action.

 #### Server Push